ratepay/magento2-module/README.md

 ````

 ## Changelog

+### Version 2.1.5 - Released 2022-08-22
+* Added proxy mode for IP determination when shop server is behind a proxy
+* Visual adjustments to instalment calculator

 ### Version 2.1.4 - Released 2022-08-03
 * Fixed problems with orders in pre 2.0.0 format after update